How to Create an Emotional Branding Strategy & Brand Examples

 By strategically appealing to ethos through certain design elements, you can build trust and credibility within your industry and connect your brand to being an authority in the minds of your consumers.

 By using pathos, you are primarily appealing to empathy.
-Frequently, this looks like motivating consumers by creating a sense of urgency, a sense of belonging, or a fear of missing out if they don’t take a specific action.
+Frequently, this looks like motivating consumers by creating a sense of urgency, belonging, or a fear of missing out if they don’t take a specific action.

 Take caution with this appeal in your creative process.
 Without a deft touch, this appeal can come across as emotionally manipulative.